ncri/ajaxify_rails/README.md

 the content wrapper before starting an Ajax request.
 So just supply styles for `.ajaxify_loader` in your css, with an animated gif as a background.

-### Scrolling

-By default, ajaxify scrolls to the top of the screen when you click on a link or submit a form.
-You can change this default behavior by setting 'scroll_to_top' to false on init.

-    Ajaxify.init
-      scroll_to_top: false

-You can also change the setting for individual links by adding classes:

-    = link_to "Scroll to top", scroll_to_top_path, class: 'scroll_to_top'
-    = link_to "Don't scroll", no_scroll_path, class: 'no_scroll_to_top'

 ### Page Title